 HRMI is an independent, global research collective, funded by grants and donations.

 HRMI is not an advocacy organisation.
-It exists to amplify the voices of human rights defenders by providing reliable, cross-nationally-comparable human rights data for civil society, researchers, and states to use to improve the lives of people around the world.
+It exists to amplify the voices of human rights defenders by providing reliable, cross-nationally-comparable human rights data for civil society, researchers, the private sector, and states to use to improve the lives of people around the world.

 Co-design processes are central to HRMI’s methodology, ensuring our data accurately reflect the experiences of human rights practitioners and meet the high standards of academics.

 HRMI is filling a measurement gap with robust, cross-nationally comparable data measuring the human rights performance of countries.
 These data are useful in several sectors:

 - Civil society can use HRMI data in reporting and advocacy, particularly for highlighting trends over time, specific areas for improvement, and comparisons with peer nations.

 - Journalists and human rights monitors can use the data as ‘hard numbers’ to provide a richer context for case studies and stories about particular people.

 - Governments can use the data in negotiating with other countries, particularly in trade, aid, and development.

 - Firms can use the data in deciding how to direct capital flows ethically, and how to manage their own risks.

 Dr Susan Randolph